If you purchase a product or register for an account through one of the links on our site, we may receive compensation. Learn more >

 Every so often, the draw procedure malfunctions, causing embarrassment at best or suspicions of collusion at worst.

-While most draws have gone off without a hitch, there was one event which was best remembered for its hiccups than its final results.
+There was one event best remembered for its hiccups than its final results.

 1982 — Spain

-The most notable World Cup draw controversy comes from 1982, when the tournament in Spain began with embarrassment.
+The most significant controversy surrounding a World Cup draw occurred in 1982, when the Spanish tournament commenced with an embarrassing situation.

-Then, to add insult to injury, the machines also used for Spain's national lottery broke, forcing tournament officials to begin poking the balls with a stick to get them to be released.
-As a final slap in the face, one ball popped open inside the machine, rendering the draw a farce.
+Adding to the problems, the machines used for Spain's national lottery malfunctioned, compelling tournament organizers to prod the balls with a stick to dislodge them.
+To make matters worse, a ball burst within the machine, making the draw a mockery.

 World Cup draw simulators